Based on reddit post "[::] It knows when you are trying to pause the game, and it will find you..."

 Note: The client continues to handle packets while paused as well, which might be intended for multiplayer.
 It could however cause problems when it receives a GUI packet while the pause menu is open.

-- Download the attached advancement enter_block_advancement.json and place it in the following directory of your world folder
+- Download the attached datapack MC-116887.zip and place it in the datapacks folder of a world

 - Open the world an pause it